JBN77/Task-Tracker-App/README.md

 - Tasks are stored in data.json
 - HTML templates render dynamic content using Flask’s templating engine

-Application Routes
+## Application Routes

 Route Method Description
 / GET Display all tasks
 /create GET, POST Create a new task
 /complete/<id> GET Mark a task as complete

-Requirements
+## Requirements

-Python 3.x
+- ython 3.x
-pip
+- pip

-Future Improvements
+## Future Improvements

-Edit tasks
+- Edit tasks
-Delete tasks
+- Delete tasks
-Add due dates
+- Add due dates
-Add task priority levels
+- Add task priority levels
-Replace JSON storage with a database (SQLite/PostgreSQL) User authentication (login/signup)
+- Replace JSON storage with a database (SQLite/PostgreSQL)
+- User authentication (login/signup)
-REST API version of the app
+- REST API version of the app

-Notes
+## Notes

 This project is a beginner-friendly Flask application designed to demonstrate:

-Backend development with Python
+- Backend development with Python
-Web routing and request handling
+- Web routing and request handling
-Template rendering
+- Template rendering
-Basic application structure
+- Basic application structure

 It can be extended into a full-stack production-ready application.